Musicology and LaTeX

 A way out

 I could not accept one of these positions.
 Therefore I interrupted my running investigation and developed a library, which should at least be able to do that for LilyPond, what harmony did for MusixTeX.
 Consistently, I named it harmonyli.ly.
-As usual, I published harmonyli.ly as open-source software, created a harmonyli.ly internet page and wrote a complete harmonyli.ly tutorial.
+As usual, I published harmonyli.ly as open-source software, created a harmonyli.ly internet page, and wrote a complete harmonyli.ly tutorial.
 So, the method LaTeX + LilyPond + harmonyli.ly became a real alternative to LaTeX + MusixTeX + harmony.
-Here comes a first example which indicates the potential of harmonyli.ly:
+Here comes the first example that indicates the potential of harmonyli.ly:

 Thanks to the help of the LilyPond community, harmonyli.ly has become a tool for musicologists, which functionally exceeds harmony and is documented on a level, which eases its use.